Last updated: May 6, 2026

 - Who can use it: Usually local residents age 55+ or 60+, depending on the center.

 - How it helps: These classes are often slower-paced and more beginner-friendly than college options.
-Fulton County offers free virtual classes for residents age 55+ that include computers, art, nutrition, and fitness.
-Cobb County’s Tim D. Lee Senior Center lists lifelong-learning options such as Spanish and computer classes.
+Fulton County says residents age 55+ can join free virtual classes on topics such as fitness, art, life enrichment, nutrition, and computers.

 - How to apply or sign up: Check your county senior services page or ask ADRC which center serves your ZIP code.

-- What to gather or know first: Ask about residency rules, registration windows, transportation, and whether classes are quarterly, monthly, or drop-in.
+- What to gather first: Ask about residency rules, registration windows, transportation, and whether classes are quarterly, monthly, or drop-in.

 - What it is: Georgia has several strong lifelong-learning options for older adults, but these are usually low-cost, not free.